 - Drink Bokbier, a ‘seasonal beer’ from The Netherlands.
 With its ruby red colour and caramel, light sweet and warm flavour, this Dutch beer fits the Amsterdam autumn like a glove.
 Available only from October until February, this beer is definitely one to try when you visit Amsterdam in autumn.

 - Trees line Amsterdam’s famous canals, meaning autumn is a great time for strolling around the city, and soaking up the colours.
 Wander the main 17th-century canals – Herengracht, Keizersgracht and Prinsengracht – but check out the picture-postcard Brouwersgracht, and the patch around Reguliersgracht, too.
 Vondelpark, to the southwest of the city centre, is another decent bet for leaf-peeping.

 - Visit a museum.
 Amsterdam is well-known for its wide range of exhibitions.
 Go check out Rembrandt’s famous ‘Night Watch’ at the Rijksmuseum, for example.
 Or visit the van Gogh Museum, the Anne Frank House, or the Hermitage.

 - Party hard at Amsterdam Dance Event.
 ADE gets bigger and better every year.
-This year, it takes place from 18 to 22 october.
-ADE’s festival program covers the whole spectrum of electronic subgenres, with over 2,200 artists performing in 120 of Amsterdam’s finest music and nightlife spaces.
+This year, it takes place from October 17th to the 21st.
+ADE’s festival program covers the whole spectrum of electronic subgenres, with over 2,200 artists performing in 140 of Amsterdam’s finest music and nightlife spaces.

 - Go to the movies.
 A trip to the movies is extra special in Amsterdam.
 The city has some of the quirkiest independent film houses in Europe, showing both mainstream and art house flicks in a variety of languages.
 Perfect for a rainy autumn day.